 Extension Requests

-You may also contact me about getting a limited extension.
-This is particularly useful if you are out of late passes, need more than 48 (96) hours, or are dealing with an assignment not eligible for late passes.
+Separate from and in addition to Late Passes, you may also contact me about getting a limited extension.
+This is particularly useful if you are out of late passes, need more time than the late pass period hours, or are dealing with an assignment not eligible for late passes.
 The process to request an extension is the following:

 I will review each request on a case-by-case basis and get back to you with the extended due date that I grant you, which might not be the date you propose.
 Until you hear back from me, please do not assume that you have the extension.
 You may only ask for one extension per assignment.